 This is a guide to letting go and not living a life of stress and despair.
 I found this once on the internet, but the site was taken down, unfortunately.
-I've since added my own thoughts to it and always kept it posted in places since I feel this is the most straightforward piece I've ever seen on the topic.
+I've since added to it greatly and always kept it up everywhere I go since I feel this is the most straightforward piece I've ever seen on the topic.

 Look, everything you might want to whine about falls into one of two camps: either you can do something about it, or you can't.
 If you can do something about it, then put the energy you were going to put into whining into actually fixing it.
 If you can't do anything about it, then your whining isn't going to do anything except continue your cycle of self-loathing and make you a general downer.
 Reality isn't going to change because you whined at it, so deal with the life you have, not the one you want.
 Whining is counter-productive to everything you want to accomplish.
 Save your energy and use it to find a hobby instead.